 But now we have come to the principles in the Integration category, and here we already have seen some interesting aspects of our scaling, so we need to carefully take care also of the consequences for big organisations.

-Full-time resources, broad competence and short chains of interactions now more than ever need to be nourished, to achieve as many full-time Resources in the Projects.
-This is the Achilles heal for big companies having small companies as competitors, since with too many part-time Resources, the Project Administration waste will increase dramatically.
-This increase of waste can make the big company need 2-3 times more full-time equivalents as small companies, which of course will make the product much more expensive due to low Resource Efficiency and also late to the market, the latter since too many people digging in the same hole will make Flow Efficiency slow.
+Full-time resources, broad competence and short chains of interactions now more than ever need to be nourished, to achieve as many full-time resources as possible in the initiatives.
+This is the Achilles heal for big companies having small companies as competitors, since with too many part-time resources, the project administration waste will increase dramatically.
+This increase of waste can make the big company need 2-3 times more full-time equivalents as small companies, which of course will make the product much more expensive due to low resource efficiency and also late to the market, the latter since too many people digging in the same hole will make Flow Efficiency slow.
 See this blog post for an elaboration on the tight connection between Resource and Flow Efficiency.

 Especially in hardware the Integration Events for the evolution of the prototypes into the full product are very depicting, where we are in the Complicated domain and our experts can show us what changes needed to be done in order to make the next prototype.
-For integration in the Complicated domain we really talk about Events that take time with unknown, but knowable results, and for aggregation we talk about a point in time, since we know already from start that it will work.
-See this blog post for a more detailed exploration about Aggregation vs Integration.
+For integration in the Complicated domain we really talk about Events that take time with unknown, but knowable results.
+For aggregation on the other hand, we talk about a point in time, since we know already from start that the aggregation will work.
+See this blog post for a more detailed exploration about Aggregation vs Integration vs False Integration.

 This was all in today’s blog post, and tomorrow the summary is presented in the last blog post of this series.